MicrosoftDocs/bot-docs/articles/designing-bots/capabilities/proactive.md

 		}
 	}

-This is evidently more complex than the first example: We are not gaining access to the bot framework's store where the dialog stack is saved and changing it by adding our new "SurveyDialog" on top.
+This is evidently more complex than the first example: We are not gaining access to the bot framework's store where the dialog stack is saved and changing it by adding the new `SurveyDialog` on top.
 The resumption cookie gives us a simple way of serializing and deserializing the entire message we received from the user.

 In Node: